BonnyBTakesCS455/music-tracker/README.md

 ## Standard Requirements:
 - [x] As a user, I want to be able to find similar songs that I’ve been currently listening to
 - [x] As a user, I want to be able to add other users as friends
-- [x] As a user, I want to see my stats in an interesting, visual way
+- [x] As a user, I want to see song recommendations based off of the songs I recently listened to
-- [ ] As a user, I want to be able to see how many times I listened to a song/album/artist over a given time frame
+- [ ] As a user, I want to be able to see my top tracks and songs

 ## Stretch goals:
 - [ ] As a user, I want to be able to share my stats on Instagram easily
 - [ ] As a user, I want to see a comparison of how my music taste is similar to another user
 - [ ] As a user, I want to be able to have a weekly generated playlist of my favourite songs
-- [ ] As a user, I want to be able to express my mood and have a playlist created based on songs I’ve previously listened to, to curate a playlist for me
 - [ ] Possible to create a playlist using ML gathering a bunch of info from different users?
 - [ ] As a user, I want to be able to recommend my top songs to my friends.

 ## Minimal Tasks:
 - [x] Set up Node/express backend
-- [ ] Stub out backend endpoints we will need
+- [x] Stub out backend endpoints we will need
 - [x] Set up OAuth Spotify login
 - [x] Make a simple API call on behalf of the user
 - [x] Create React App